Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment | Special Situations

 There are numerous causes for systolic heart failure, but the most common is related to coronary artery disease and prior myocardial infarctions.
 This entity is termed an “ischemic cardiomyopathy” and accounts for nearly half of systolic heart failure cases in the United States.

-Valvular heart disease is the third leading cause of systolic heart failure.
+The third leading cause of systolic HF is valvular heart disease.
 This includes aortic valve stenosis, aortic valve regurgitation, mitral valve stenosis and mitral regurgitation.
-In many developing nations, the most common cause of systolic heart failure is Chagas disease, related to Trypanosoma cruzi, transmitted by triatomine bugs.
+In many developing nations, the most common cause of systolic HF is Chagas disease, which is related to Trypanosoma cruzi and transmitted by triatomine bugs.

 Recall that right heart failure and diastolic heart failure are different entities from the left-sided systolic heart failure reviewed here.
-The most common cause of right heart failure is pressure overload related to left heart failure.
-Diastolic heart failure is most commonly caused by hypertension as a part of “hypertensive heart disease.”
-Aging of the heart contributes to diastolic heart failure as well.
+The most common cause of right HF is pressure overload related to left HF.
+Diastolic HF is most commonly caused by hypertension as a part of “hypertensive heart disease.”
+Aging of the heart contributes to diastolic HF as well.

-Left heart failure will result in low cardiac output symptoms and transmission of the increased left-sided cardiac pressures into the lungs causing pulmonary edema and a sense of dyspnea.
-With physical exertion, the heart demands increased cardiac output that is unable to be satisfied in states of heart failure, significantly increasing left heart pressures and causing this transient pulmonary edema.
+Left HF will result in low cardiac output symptoms and transmission of the increased left-sided cardiac pressures into the lungs, causing pulmonary edema and a sense of dyspnea.
+With physical exertion, the heart demands increased cardiac output that is unable to be satisfied in states of HF, significantly increasing left heart pressures and causing this transient pulmonary edema.

 As those increased pressures from the left heart affect the right ventricle, right heart failure can ensue.
-The most common cause of right heart failure is left heart failure.
+The most common cause of right HF is left HF.

 Right heart failure symptoms include lower extremity dependent edema.
-When the legs are elevated at night, the fluid redistributes centrally, causing pulmonary edema that results in orthopnea (dyspnea while lying flat) or paroxysmal nocturnal dyspnea (PND).
-Hepatic congestion can occur causing right upper quadrant abdominal pain.
+When the legs are elevated at night, the fluid redistributes centrally, causing pulmonary edema that results in orthopnea (dyspnea while lying flat) or paroxysmal nocturnal dyspnea, or PND.
+Hepatic congestion can occur, causing right upper quadrant abdominal pain.

 Symptoms related to low cardiac output include fatigue, weakness and, in extreme cases, cardiac cachexia.